Diary of a Game

 We have an algorithmic sound effects generator, which means that we don't have to just sample everything raw, we can make effects from simple samples just like the C64s SID chip uses simple waveforms.
 This gives us great flexibility with the sounds and doesn't burn up lots of valuable chip memory with huge samples.
 Of course we can just play a raw sample if required and we will be doing so for the main Paradroid 90 theme.

 Jason wants me to switch the low pass filter off, so that the sound effects are clearer.
 I didn't believe him that to switch that off you also switch off the power light on the Amiga.
 What berk thought of wiring those together?
-Why isn't the power light actually monitoring the power corning into the Amiga?
+Why isn't the power light actually monitoring the power coming into the Amiga?
 Isn't it rather dangerous that you actually have no real indication that power is gushing through the machine?
 Come the glorious day, brothers, I know one hardware designer who'll be first up against the wall.

 Friday 20th April, 1990